Our commitment to equitable education

 Our students graduate with a strong profile for employment.
 They are able to articulate the relevance of the knowledge and skills developed through their degree, and our suite of professional certificates clearly evidence their achievements for employers.

-Our dedicated Placement Officer provides one-to-one advice, and supports students to undertake work placements of different lengths in different industries - from the creative to the corporate.
+Our dedicated Employability and Placement Manager provides one-to-one advice, and supports students to undertake work placements of different lengths in different industries - from the creative to the corporate.
 All students have the opportunity to gain experience in the workplace and to begin to build professional networks before graduation.

 We commit to